USWNT lawsuit: U.S. Soccer says it was 'surprised' by USWNT gender discrimination suit | Goal.com

 The suit is looking to end the discriminatory practices and is also seeking punitive damages, which would likely equal millions of dollars.

-In the week since the suit was filed U.S. Soccer had not issued a response, until Cordeiro posted an open letter Friday on the federation's official website.
+In the week since the suit was filed U.S. Soccer had not issued a response, until Cordeiro posted an open letter Friday.

 The letter in part referred to the collective bargaining agreement that U.S. Soccer agreed to with the USWNT in April 2017.